SynFutures/docs/docs/faq.md

 There are three types of price in SynFutures contracts.

 1. **Fair Price**: SynFutures market trading price as implied by AMM inventories.
-The futures price trader/market maker execute for a transaction which follows a Constant Product Formula model x*y=k
+The futures price trader/market maker execute for a transaction which follows a Constant Product Formula model x*y=k.

 2. **Index Price**: Spot price of the trading pairs as supplied by Oracles.
-Currently we use Uniswap and Chainlink for index price
+Currently we use Uniswap and Chainlink for index price.

 3. **Mark Price**: Price to determine whether a futures position should be liquidated and the settlement price at expiry.
 At normal state, it is defined as spot Index Price + Mark Basis, where the Mark Basis keeps the relationship between futures price and spot index stable by applying exponential moving average (EMA) on past basis.
-While In the last hour of a Futures Contract, basis is assumed to be 0 and the Mark Price will be the Time-Weighted Average Price (TWAP) of Spot Index to facilitate the price convergence to the spot and the eventual settlement
+While In the last hour of a Futures Contract, basis is assumed to be 0 and the Mark Price will be the Time-Weighted Average Price (TWAP) of Spot Index to facilitate the price convergence to the spot and the eventual settlement.

 For detailed calculation of the pricings, please check [advance topics: How is Fair Price/Index Price/Mark Price determined?](#advance-topics)